Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Appendices

 \section{Appendices}

 In the appendices, we provide proofs of our claims from the main text.
+In Appendix \ref{app: Bath Constructions and Properties} we demonstrate that the evolution of a system coupled to a Gaussian environment only depends on the environment through its bath correlation function. {In Appendix \ref{app: errors} we give rigorous error bounds for our ancilla-train representation (ATR) as well as for the Trotter approximation required to obtain the ancilla-train algorithm (ATA).
+In Appendix \ref{app:Gamma tau bound proof}, we prove that {the} jump correlator can be passed through a suitable low-pass filter without significantly increasing its characteristic interaction rate and correlation timescales.
+In Appendix \ref{app: LRI for multiple channels}, we give a formula for $V_m$ from Eq.~\eqref{eq: Trotter V 1} in the case where $\{S_\alpha\}$ are mutually commuting operators.
+Finally, in Appendix \ref{app: Common Relations and Notation} we derive some important relations that are frequently used throughout the appendices.

-We consider the general case of multiple channels, where $\bJ$ is matrix-valued.
-The special case considered in the main text of the article is equivalent to the case where $\bJ$ is a $1\times 1$ matrix.
+Throughout these appendices, we consider the general case of multiple quantum noise channels {[i.e., with multiple terms in the sum in Eq. \eqref{eq: interaction multiple channels}]}, where the bath correlation function $\bJ(t)$ is matrix-valued.
+The special case considered in the main text of the article is equivalent to the case where $\bJ(t)$ is a $1\times 1$ matrix.
+As a help to the reader, in Table \ref{tab: jump corr etc} we provide an overview of the relevant functions of the bath {for} multiple quantum noise channels.